 |Milestone Requirements||no credit|

-During the first year, BA students complete a series of required Foundation Studio courses.
+During the first and second years, BA students complete a series of required Foundation Studio courses.
 These courses provide a foundation of skills in a wide variety of physical materials and processes.
-To view more information about Foundation Studio Courses for upcoming semesters, visit our course guide and choose "The First Year".

 |Course Title||Course #||Credits|